opulencephp/docs/validation.md

 Sometimes, you may only want to apply a rule if certain conditions are met.
 To specify a condition, call `condition()` on the `Rules` object.
 It accepts a `callable` with two parameters:

 1. The value of the field
-2. A list of all fields being validated.
+2. A list of all fields being validated

 The `callable` should return `true` if the condition has been met, otherwise `false`.
 Any rule added after `condition()` will only be run if the condition is met.
 If you'd like to end the list of conditional rules and add a non-conditional rule, call `endCondition()` before adding the non-conditional rule.